March 7, 1956 – December 1, 2008

 Remember one of your own stories of Dianna’s energy and laughter at a particular event?
 Bet you’ve got scads of “howling-with-laughter” tales to tell.
 Dianna always like that word: “Howling”…she used it often: “howling” with laughter.
 I can just hear using it right now.
 “We just howled!”
 She was always the life of the party; wherever she was…that’s where the party was!
 Di could be at a big dinner, positioned at the far end of a rectangular table-seemingly out of the hub of the technical heart of the group, yet, where Dianna was, was where the party ended up being, every time!
 And it didn’t even matter whether or not she knew a soul at the table to begin with…by the end of the night they’d all become fast friends, thanks to Dianna.
 Even on her last day and night, while in her hospital room, unconscious, but still emanating her powerful presence, Dianna was the conduit for bringing fine people together in joy, laughter and authentic spirit, for the very first time, And right here–right now-as we congregate to remember and celebrate her life, she’s doing it yet again!

 Dianna was a princess, in the nicest sense of the word.
 She was regal and welcoming and, indeed, full of inner grace.
 And she had a regal sense of how to complete on household chores, too.
 Although no stranger to rolling up her sleeves and getting the job done when absolutely required, just this past autumn she sent me a little email joke (one of 87 I’m so glad I archived), saying, “her idea of cleaning a room was sweeping it with a glance”.
-She had a wicked sense of humour, for sure, and I know that each one of us here, at some point or another, has, on multiple occasions, been double-over with laughter and left gasping for breath, thanks to Di.
+She had a wicked sense of humor, for sure, and I know that each one of us here, at some point or another, has, on multiple occasions, been double-over with laughter and left gasping for breath, thanks to Di.
 There’s nothing so joyful, so wonderfully free, yet rich, as a good belly laugh…and there was nothing like our Dianna to deliver the guffaw goods.

 And speaking of knocking the wind right out of you, with rascal delight, Dianna learned to do just that quite early in her life.
 Picture this: brothers Dalton and Stan, 9 and 10 years her senior-big, strapping mid-teenaged boys-being chased around the yard by this little, skinny waif of a 5 year old thing, while her big brothers sincerely begged Dianna for mercy, crying “UNCLE!
 I give up!”, so that they could catch their breath.
 They’d had enough, but Dianna was like an Every Ready battery and never burned out!
 Dianna may have been a water sign–a Pieces, as she so often liked to remind–but she was a fire ball of energy to her brothers, at 5 years old, and even at 50!
 To this very day, the Barrett’s all marvel at where on earth did she get all that energy???
 And maybe the answer is, it wasn’t from earth at all, but, rather, from her eternal spirit.